hack-along/EquinoxUnconf/content/blocks/learn.md

 #### Themes

 Themes are emergent.
-Check out the tag cloud of topics from the [2020 autumn Equinox](/2020-autumn).
+Check out what happened during the 2021 spring equinox.
 </br>